tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 #### #2 Counterparty Eco System

 - Counterparty NOT a block chain -> protocol & network of nodes for smart contract apps, using EVM linked to Bitcoin block chain
-- Uses embedded consensus (identical ledgers, no P2P network) & federated nodes
+- Embedded consensus (identical ledgers, no P2P network) & federated nodes
 - Tx meta data are written into Bitcoin Txs on Bitcoin block chain
 - Read and validated by the federated nodes, executed by them